quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 }
 ```

 As you can see we start at position `0` and go till the last position of the array.
 For each position we are looking for the next smallest element, observing only elements to the right of the current position.
-That is done to guard our invariants:
+That is done to guard our invariant:
 > all elements to the left of the position `i` are already sorted and fixed, it means that they won't be touched starting from this moment

 As all elements to the left of the current position are *frozen*, we cannot observe them for the smallest one.
 So we temporary assume that next smallest element is at position `i` (current *cursor* position) and start our inner loop from `i+1` position till the end of the array.
 Each element on the right of the position `i` we compare with current found smallest element at position `min`.
 If current observing item is less than we found before, we save its position to the variable `min`.
 It becomes our new smallest item.